aspinellibg/NonlinearSVM/README.md

 **Description**

-The codes provided in this folder are related to the project "_A Novel Robust Optimization Model for Nonlinear Support Vector Machine_".
+The codes provided in this folder are related to the project "_A Novel Robust Optimization Model for Nonlinear Support Vector Machine_" (see the reference below).

 All the codes are written in MATLAB.
 The models are solved using CVX and MOSEK.
 Please visit https://cvxr.com/cvx/ and https://www.mosek.com for details and licensing issues.